Signs You May Have Kidney Stones

 Small Stones with Minimal Symptoms

 Most small stones that cause minimal symptoms do not need invasive treatment.
-You doctor may recommend pain relievers to ease discomfort while passing a kidney stone.
+Your provider may recommend pain relievers to ease discomfort while passing a kidney stone.
 Alpha blockers may also be given if you are having difficulty passing a stone naturally.
 These medications relax the muscles inside the ureter, which can help the stone pass.

 Drinking 2–3 quarts of water each day also may help to flush the stone out of the urinary tract.
 You should be drinking enough fluid to produce clear or very light yellow urine.